08Aristodemus24/lmc-eng-front/readme.md

      |- +page.svelte
 ```

 for doing the latter would be a taxing thing to do.
-An alternative would be to use [...slug] as our parameter in a folder containing a +page.svelte file that will catch all our routes
+An alternative would be to use [...slug] as our parameter in a folder containing a +page.svelte file that will catch all our routes and can be accessed through the parameters of our page function through { params: my_params } -> my_params.slug which will return an array of all the url patterns separated by forward slashes
 ```

 ```